sangpotado/cse15l-lab1/labreport.md

 The current directory is `/lecture1/`.

 As we call command `cd`, the terminal goes to its home directory, which is `/home`.

-Command does not produce errors.
+This is not an error.

 - ### Directory
 -